lcppcoding/Crawler/README.md

 and persist data from two government agencies web pages.
 The index page should display the headlines and allow us to filter them, with pagination.

+The crawler runs in the background.
+You can close the page or navigate through the results as they come in.
+Initial fetch could last up to 10 min.
+A third test on a different machine resulted in error due to the incredible shell script used to run migrations and kill rogue pid files.
+Stopping and restarting the container should do the trick.
+My bad.

 ## SETUP
 You can run this in three different ways.
 First step is always the same: clone this repo
 ```shell